rkuma183/wilsonmar.github.io/_posts/2014-08-03-macos-bootup.md

 <li> Hold down shift key to boot in Safe Mode.</li>
 </ul>

+After powering up the computer, a folder with a question mark means that a <a href="#MacBoot">boot folder (described below)</a> was not found on the hard disk.

 If pressing the start button does not work:

 <ol type="1">